Moreno Valley, California: Indigenous period

-Spanish & Mexican periods
+Spanish and Mexican periods

-Spanish scouts initially came across descendants of the Shoshone, and Luiseño tribes; although other groups, such as the Serrano and Cahuilla were in the area.
-The late prehistoric Luiseño and Cahuilla were semi-sedentary, meaning that they wintered in villages, then spread out in family groups during the spring and summer months to harvest seeds and acorns.
+Spanish scouts initially came across descendants of the Shoshone and Luiseño tribes, although other groups, such as the Serrano and Cahuilla, were in the area.
+The late prehistoric Luiseño and Cahuilla were semisedentary, meaning that they wintered in villages, then spread out in family groups during the spring and summer months to harvest seeds and acorns.

 Spanish scouts blazed a number of trails in the area, including the Anza Trail, which runs through the Edgemont area of present-day Moreno Valley.

 Post-Conquest period

 When California was admitted to the United States as a state in 1850, Americans began to move into the area.
 The Tucson-to-San Francisco route of John Butterfield's Overland Mail Company passed through it.
 Some farmers began to occupy the area, relying upon water from Frank E. Brown's Bear Valley Land and Water Company.
 Beginning in 1883, the company collected and pumped water from Bear Valley in the San Bernardino Mountains to the north.
 The area first acquired its current name, Moreno Valley, at this time, referring to Frank Brown (moreno is Spanish for "brown" or "brunet").
 In 1899, the city of Redlands won a lawsuit in which the city claimed eminent domain over the Bear Valley water.
 The resulting loss of service forced most of the area's inhabitants to move.